apify/apify-docs/sources/academy/tutorials/node_js/how_to_fix_target_closed.md

 ---

-The `Target closed` error happens when you try to access the `page` object (or some of its parent objects like the `browser`) but the underlying browser tab has already been closed.
-The exact error message can appear in several variants such as `Target page, context or browser has been closed` but none of them are very helpful for debugging.
-To debug it attach logs in multiple places or use the headful mode.
+The `Target closed` error happens when you try to access the `page` object (or some of its parent objects like the `browser`), but the underlying browser tab has already been closed.
+The exact error message can appear in several variants, such as `Target page, context or browser has been closed`, but none of them are very helpful for debugging.
+To debug it, attach logs in multiple places or use the headful mode.

 ## Out of memory